AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 The strongest variation with the only downside of having to go through Elysia's long animation times everytime.
 Also heavily favored currently by Load Buffs.

-> Boss to be Chosen: Hephaestus, then Elysia for fastest time or Mobius, Kalpas, Vill-V.
+> Boss to be Chosen: Husk, then Elysia for fastest time or Mobius, Kalpas, Vill-V.

 !!! note
     Mobius and Vill-V are the easiest ones.